ShaktiSampadSwain/My_Obsidian_CSS_Snippets/README.md

-Obsidian CSS Snippets: Interactive UI EnhancementsThis repository contains a collection of CSS snippets designed to enhance the visual appeal and interactivity of your Obsidian vault.
-From dynamic folder styling to animated calendar dates, these snippets aim to create a more engaging and personalized note-taking experience.🚀 FeaturesThis repository includes the following distinct CSS snippets:📁 Enhanced Folder & File StylingThis snippet transforms your Obsidian file explorer with vibrant backgrounds and clear visual cues.
-It offers two main variants:Animated Gradient Folder Backgrounds: Top-level folders feature unique, slowly animating gradient backgrounds for a dynamic file explorer.Solid Gradient Folder Backgrounds: Top-level folders display fixed, non-animating gradient backgrounds, offering a more subtle but still colorful appearance.Both variants share these common features:Customizable Color Palettes: Easily define light, base, and dark shades for each folder's gradient using CSS custom properties.Consistent Subfolder Styling: Subfolders inherit the same color scheme (or are transparent in the solid variant) based on their parent, maintaining visual consistency.Bold Folder Names: Folder titles are explicitly bolded for improved readability.Subtle Gray Subfolder Titles: Subfolder names are shaded gray, providing a clear visual hierarchy.Clean Hover Effects: Folders subtly lift and gain a shadow on hover, offering clear interactive feedback.File Name Highlighting: Files display a gentle background highlight when hovered, making them easy to identify.No Text Shadow: Text shadows have been removed for a cleaner, sharper text appearance.📅 Interactive Calendar AnimationsThis snippet adds subtle "lift" and "pulse" animations to dates and their associated note indicators (dots) within the Obsidian Calendar plugin (Liam Cain's plugin).Date Lift Effect: When you hover over any date in the calendar, the entire date cell gently lifts up and casts a subtle shadow, creating a three-dimensional pop-out effect.Dynamic Dot Pulse Animation: For dates with multiple note indicators (dots), hovering over the date triggers a "loading screen" or "wave" animation where the filled dots expand and contract in quick succession.
-The hollow dot (if present) remains static.💡 InstallationTo use these snippets in your Obsidian vault:Open Obsidian.Go to Settings (the gear icon in the bottom-left corner).Navigate to Appearance in the sidebar.Scroll down to the CSS snippets section.
-If it's not already enabled, toggle it on.Click the folder icon next to "CSS snippets" to open the snippets folder in your vault.For each snippet you want to use:Create a new .css file inside this snippets folder (e.g., enhanced-folders-animated.css for the animated folder styling, enhanced-folders-solid.css for the solid folder styling, calendar-animations.css for the calendar animations).Copy the entire CSS code for that specific snippet (provided in the sections below) and paste it into its respective new .css file.
-Save the file.Go back to Obsidian's Appearance settings.
+Obsidian CSS Snippets: Interactive UI Enhancements This repository contains a collection of CSS snippets designed to enhance the visual appeal and interactivity of your Obsidian vault.
+From dynamic folder styling to animated calendar dates, these snippets aim to create a more engaging and personalized note-taking experience.

+🚀 Features
+This repository includes the following distinct CSS snippets:

+📁 Enhanced Folder & File Styling
+This snippet transforms your Obsidian file explorer with vibrant backgrounds and clear visual cues.
+It offers two main variants:

+Animated Gradient Folder Backgrounds: Top-level folders feature unique, slowly animating gradient backgrounds for a dynamic file explorer.

+Solid Gradient Folder Backgrounds: Top-level folders display fixed, non-animating gradient backgrounds, offering a more subtle but still colorful appearance.

+Both variants share these common features:

+Customizable Color Palettes: Easily define light, base, and dark shades for each folder's gradient using CSS custom properties.

+Consistent Subfolder Styling: Subfolders inherit the same color scheme (or are transparent in the solid variant) based on their parent, maintaining visual consistency.

+Bold Folder Names: Folder titles are explicitly bolded for improved readability.

+Subtle Gray Subfolder Titles: Subfolder names are shaded gray, providing a clear visual hierarchy.

+Clean Hover Effects: Folders subtly lift and gain a shadow on hover, offering clear interactive feedback.

+File Name Highlighting: Files display a gentle background highlight when hovered, making them easy to identify.

+No Text Shadow: Text shadows have been removed for a cleaner, sharper text appearance.

+📅 Interactive Calendar Animations
+This snippet adds subtle "lift" and "pulse" animations to dates and their associated note indicators (dots) within the Obsidian Calendar plugin (Liam Cain's plugin).

+Date Lift Effect: When you hover over any date in the calendar, the entire date cell gently lifts up and casts a subtle shadow, creating a three-dimensional pop-out effect.

+Dynamic Dot Pulse Animation: For dates with multiple note indicators (dots), hovering over the date triggers a "loading screen" or "wave" animation where the filled dots expand and contract in quick succession.
+The hollow dot (if present) remains static.

+💡 Installation
+To use these snippets in your Obsidian vault:

+Open Obsidian.

+Go to Settings (the gear icon in the bottom-left corner).

+Navigate to Appearance in the sidebar.

+Scroll down to the CSS snippets section.
+If it's not already enabled, toggle it on.

+Click the folder icon next to "CSS snippets" to open the snippets folder in your vault.

+For each snippet you want to use:

+Create a new .css file inside this snippets folder (e.g., enhanced-folders-animated.css for the animated folder styling, enhanced-folders-solid.css for the solid folder styling, calendar-animations.css for the calendar animations).

+Copy the entire CSS code for that specific snippet (provided in the sections below) and paste it into its respective new .css file.
+Save the file.

+Go back to Obsidian's Appearance settings.
 Under "CSS snippets," you should now see your new snippet files listed.
+Toggle each one on that you wish to activate.

+Restart Obsidian for the changes to take full effect, especially for animations.

+🎨 Visual Examples (Folder & File Styling)
+These images demonstrate the "Enhanced Folder & File Styling" snippet in action (specifically the animated gradient variant):

+(Note: Calendar animations are dynamic and best experienced live in Obsidian.)

+📋 CSS Snippets
-Toggle each one on that you wish to activate.Restart Obsidian for the changes to take full effect, especially for animations.🎨 Visual Examples (Folder & File Styling)These images demonstrate the "Enhanced Folder & File Styling" snippet in action (specifically the animated gradient variant):(Note: Calendar animations are dynamic and best experienced live in Obsidian.)📋 CSS Snippets📁 Enhanced Folder & File Styling Snippet (Animated Gradient)This snippet provides folders with a continuously animating gradient background./* Base folder style with animated gradient background */
+📁 Enhanced Folder & File Styling Snippet (Animated Gradient) This snippet provides folders with a continuously animating gradient background.

-.nav-files-container > div > .nav-folder {
+/* Base folder style with animated gradient background */ .nav-files-container > div > .nav-folder {
     background: linear-gradient(90deg, var(--folder-color-light), var(--folder-color), var(--folder-color-dark));
     background-size: 300% 300%;